 - 1. Ceiling diffusers: Titus model TDC Frame Type 3, 6 x 6 through 15 x 15 NK. - 2.
-Supply Registers: Mounted on duct sides, Titus model 272 RL. - 3.
-Thermafusers may be used on floors where constant volume systems are in place where more flexibility and temperature control is required. - 4.
-Return Grilles: Wall mounted, Titus Core 25 model 25 RL.
+Supply Registers Mounted on duct side: Titus model 300RL or S300RL.

-- 5. Return Grilles: Egg crate, 1/2" x 1/2" x 1/2" high. - 6.
-VAV boxes where applicable are Titus pressure independent with pneumatic Titus II controllers. - 7.
-VAV boxes where applicable to be open on start-up of fan system and when fans are in smoke mode. - 8.
-VAV boxes where applicable should be sized for approximately 0.75" to 1.25" static pressure in main duct based on relation to fan system.
-Static probe located 2/3rd's down duct will be set to maintain 1". - 9.
-Thermostats for VAV: Johnson Control T-4002-201 - 10.
-Fan powered boxes are Titus pressure independent with pneumatic Titus controllers.
-Plenum inlet to be filtered. - 11.
-Contractor to provide MMPI with air balance reports with nomenclature that coincides with "as built" drawings.
+- 3. Thermafusers may be used, subject to review and Project Manager approval, on floors where constant volume systems are in place where more flexibility and temperature control is required.
+Use will only be considered when applied reasonably close to the fan.
+It can't be used at the end of run. - 4.
+Return Grilles: Wall mounted, Titus Core 25 model 25 RL. - 5.
+Return Grilles: Egg crate, 1/2" x 1/2" x 1/2" high. - 6.
+VAV boxes, where applicable, should be sized for approximately 0.75" to 1.25" static pressure in main duct based on relation to fan system.
+Static probe located two thirds down duct will be set to maintain 1". - 7.
+Contractor to provide THE MART with air balance reports with nomenclature that coincides with "as built" drawings.
 All VAV boxes to be balanced for Code required minimum ventilation.
 Air balance contractor to be certified and independent from sheet metal contractor.
-Air balancer to review balance method with MMPI and schedule work through Chief Engineer at least one (1) week in advance of work. - 12.
-DDC VAV boxes to be Schneider Electric (Andover Continum).
+Air balancer to review balance method with THE MART and schedule work through Chief Engineer at least one (1) week in advance of work. - 8.
+DDC VAV boxes to be Schneider Electric (Andover Continuum).